Is your child over-clingy and having trouble being apart from you as a parent?

 All children are highly susceptible to hypnosis because they still have very active imaginations.

-Both child and parents may then be persuaded by the school to put the child on medications for conditions they do not have or you are forced to take your child out of school because the school states it will not accept them unless they are medicated.
+You may then be persuaded by the school to put your child on medications for conditions they do not have or you are forced to take your child out of school because the school states it will not accept them unless they are medicated.

 Even health professionals can come to a misdiagnosis and push for inappropriate medications that have side-effects or may cause problems later in life.